KyleAsaff/FlightSimulator/README.md

 Control a plane and fly around terrain and ocean using a mouse and keyboard.

 # Features
-- Basic scenery
+- Basic scenery.
-- Twin Engine Plane
+- Twin Engine Plane.
-- Mouse and keyboard controls to control the plane and toggle the scenery
+- Mouse and keyboard controls to control the plane and toggle the scenery.
-- Makes use of OpenGL's lighting model using directional light
+- Makes use of OpenGL's lighting model using directional light.
-- Sea, sky, and mountain texture mapping
+- Sea, sky, and mountain texture mapping.
-- Randomly generates mountains and islands using a mid-point displacement algorithm
+- Randomly generates mountains and islands using a mid-point displacement algorithm.

 # Controls
 Scenery Controls.